-GENERAL SHAREHOLDER INFORMATION:
+7. GENERAL SHAREHOLDER INFORMATION:

-I Date, Time & Venue of AGM The forthcoming 36th Annual General Meeting of your Company will be held on will be held on Tuesday, the 21st September, 2021 through Video Conferencing ("VC") or Other Audio Visual Means ("OAVM") at common venue but shall be deemed to be held at its Registered Office at 12:00P.M.
+- D. T. CAOM I Date, Time & Venue of AGM The forthcoming 37th Annual General Meeting of your Company will be held on will be held on Friday, the 30th September 2022 through Video Conferencing ("VC") or Other Audio Visual Means ("OAVM") at common venue but shall be deemed to be held at its Registered Office at 11:30A.M.
 The Notice for holding the said Annual General Meeting along with Annual Report etc. shall be only emailed to members.
 Members are requested to use the option of e-voting on proposed resolutions through facilities provided by National Securities Depository Ltd.(NSDL) with procedure as detailed in the Notice convening the Annual General Meeting.
 Those who do not use E-Voting facility during the E-voting period can cast their Votes online at the time of the AGM.
-Members holding shares are again requested to register their email address with RTA/their own depositories so that they can receive the Annual Report and any other communication from the company through email.
+Members holding shares are again requested to register their email address with RTA/their own depositaries so that they can receive the Annual Report and any other communication from the company through email.
 They are also requested to complete their KYC with PAN and BANK A/c details as it is made mandatory by SEBI.
-II Financial Calendar Financial Year April 01, 2021 to March 31, 2022 First Quarter Results By 30th July, 2021 Second Quarter Results By 10th of November, 2021 Third Quarter Results By 11th of February, 2022 Fourth Quarter & Annual Year Ended March, 31, 2019 By 28th of May, 2022 III Book Closure The register of Member will remain closed for transfer from 15th Day of September, 2021 (Wednesday) till 21st Day of September, 2021 (Tuesday).
-IV Listing The Company's Share are listed and traded on Bombay Stock Exchange 1st Floor, New Trading Ring, Rotunda Building, P J Towers, Dalal Street, Fort, Mumbai- 400 001 V Stock Code 530309(BSE) ISIN No.(Demat No.) NSDL & CDSL INE 368D01017 VII Registrar and Share Transfer Agents: Alankit Assignment Ltd. 4E/2, Jhandewalan Extension, New Delhi- 110055 Ph: 011- 42541234/23541234 Fax: 011- 23552001 E-mail: rta@alankit.com Website: www.alankit.com VIII Dividend Payment Date (for the financial year 2020-21) The Board of Directors of the Company has recommended the Final Dividend of Rs.
-1.00 per Equity Shares (10% of the Face Value of Rs.
-10/ - each) for the F.Y 2020-21 which shall be payable on or before 20.10.2021)
+II Financial Calendar 0.000 Financial Year April 01, 2022 to March 31, 2023 First Quarter Results By First week of August, 2022 Second Quarter Results By Last week of October, 2022 Third Quarter Results By Last week of January, 2023 Fourth Quarter & Annual Year Ended March, 31, 2023 By 3 rd Week of May, 2023 III Book Closure The register of Member will remain closed for transfer from 24 th Day of September, 2022 (Saturday) till 30 th Day of September, 2022 (Friday) IV Listing The Company's Share are listed and traded on Bombay Stock Exchange 1st Floor, New Trading Ring, Rotunda Building, P J Towers, Dalal Street, Fort, Mumbai-400 001).
+The Company has paid the requisite Annual Listing and Custodial Fees to the Stock Exchanges and Depositories viz.
+CDSL and NSDL, respectively for the financial years 2021-22 and 2022-23.
+V Stock Code 530309(BSE) ISIN No.(Demat No.) NSDL & CDSL INE 368D01017 Corporate Identity Number (CIN): L51909DL1984PLC019441 VII Registrar and Share Transfer Agents: Alankit Assignment Ltd. 4E/2, Jhandewalan Extension, New Delhi- 110055 Ph: 011- 42541234/23541234 Fax: 011- 23552001 E-mail: info@alankit.com Website: www.alankit.com VIII Dividend Payment Date (for the financial year 2021-22) The Board of Directors of the Company has recommended the Final Dividend of Rs.
+1.50 per Equity Shares (15% of the Face Value of Rs.
+10/- each) for the F.Y 2021-22 to Members for their approval.
+If approved by the Members, shall be payable on or before 29.10.2022).
+For the Members who are unable to receive the dividend directly in their bank accounts, the Company shall dispatch the dividend warrant to them.